Use a Control Label as Spreadsheet Header in LabVIEW

 Solution

-The labels for each control can be use for create headers for spreadsheets, in order to do this, please follow the steps below.
+The labels for each Control can be use to create headers for spreadsheets.

 explorer_KeBDsEJ89l.png

-1. Once your property node has been created, wire the output to a build array function and then wire the output of the build array function to the 1D data input of the Write Delimited Spreadsheet VI.
+2. Then, wire the output of the Build Array function to the 1D data input of the Write Delimited Spreadsheet VI.

 explorer_zVgvLfb0dW.png